nikitakatchik/smarttv-twitch/README.md

 ### Followed Channels

-To get access your followed channels you have to unpack the Twitch.zip from releases and edit the app/script/config.js file and enter your username.
-Then repack everything as Twitch.zip.
+To get access your followed channels you have to unpack the Twitch_XX_YYYYMMDD.zip from releases and edit the app/script/config.js file and enter your username.
+Then repack everything as Twitch_XX_YYYYMMDD.zip.
 I'm planing to add support for this from inside the app in the future.